mbagheri20/git-quick-start/doc/introduction.md

 ## Push and Pull

 when you want to upload your git commits or changes from your local system to github use `git push`.
-And always remeber before starting working on project download new changes that may made by your collaborators from github with `git pull`
+And always remember before starting working on project download new changes that may made by your collaborators from github with `git pull`

 ## Summary of git commands